Here’s The Cold, Hard Truth about Cardio, Fitness Classes & Resistance Training for Long Term Fat Loss and Maintenance!

 In other words, for every second you spend sprinting, spend that much time resting before your next bout eg… 20 seconds on and 20 seconds off for X amount of intervals.

-You can then built the amount of intervals up over time but may need to start with double the rest time to start with eg work for 20 seconds and rest for 40.
+You can then built the amount of intervals up over time but may need to start with double or treble the rest time to start with eg work for 20 seconds and rest for 40 to 60 seconds.

 LISS (Low-Intensity-Steady-State Cardio)